-Travel Agency Management and Tour Operation ons MTTM-04 3.
-How the costs of accommodation affect the tour packag ge cost? .
-Explain the influence of transportation modes on a pac kage cost?
-Check your answer with the one given at the end of the u anit.
-11.6 Summary: The cost of a package tour is affected by many factor rs.
-Usually, the cost is determined in a structured manner by using a cost shee et, which helps to avoid confusion and complication.
+Travel Agency Management and Tour Operations MTTM-104 3.
+How the costs of accommodation affect the tour package cost?
+4. Explain the influence of transportation modes on a package cost?
+Check your answer with the one given at the end of the unit.
+11.6 Summary: The cost of a package tour is affected by many factors.
+Usually, the cost is determined in a structured manner by using a cost sheet, which helps to avoid confusion and complication.
 There are many elements in a package.
 All these have a direct impact on the cost of the tour.
-The cost of the e package is often lower than the combined cost of the same services if purchased d separately.
+The cost of the package is often lower than the combined cost of the same services if purchased separately.
 Some tour operators offer tour based fares, special group airfares, from selected origin points.
 However, the cost varies with the type of transportation, accommodation, transfer, meal plan, sightseeing options etc.